Photo : Camera Work USA

 The big two to watch are Peter Polansky and Steven Diez, who are competing at the ATP Challenger events in Columbus and Braga respectively.
 Diez is the eighth seed at the Portuguese challenger.

-The Fischer U18 Junior Outdoor Nationals are also taking place this week at the Aviva Centre in Toronto.
+The Fischer U18 Junior Outdoor Nationals are also taking place this week at the Sobeys Stadium in Toronto.

 You can follow the Canadians in action every week here.